KulEDmitr/geometric_lib/docs/docs.md

 ### Square.py
 #### area(int: a) -> int: area
-Parameters: a (int): len of the side of a square
+Parameters: a (positive int): len of the side of a square
-Returns: (int) area of the square
+Returns: (positive int) area of the square
+Raises: TypeErorr if value is not integer and ValueError if it's negative or zero

 ```
 >>> area(3)